 How Do You Know Who to Trust?

 The sex offense registry is helpful in many ways.
 But it’s not perfect.
-The actual crime that landed someone on the registry can range from incredibly severe to fairly minor.
-So, to confirm the degree of severity, a good option is to try and get the details using a public records site like PeopleFinders.
+The actual crime that landed someone on the registry can range from fairly minor incredibly severe.

+To try and confirm the degree of severity, a good option is to try and get the details using a public records site.
 You can perform a criminal records check to try and get information about a person’s criminal background, including any sex offenses.
-That way, you’re much more likely to be fully informed.
+That way, you can try to make yourself more fully informed about the crime and its actual circumstances.